-GDP Crashes 32.9%
+The U.S. Economy Shrank By Record Shattering 33% Last Quarter

-The U.S. economy shrank in the second quarter by the fastest rate since the government began keeping track of gross domestic product after World War II, as lockdowns aimed at curbing the coronavirus pandemic decimated economic activity.
+The U.S. economy shrank in the second quarter by the fastest rate since the government began keeping track of gross domestic product after World War II, as lockdowns aimed at curbing the coronavirus pandemic decimated economic activity and anti-police riots tore through many American cities.

 Gross domestic product, or the value of all goods and services produced by the economy, contracted at a 32.9 percent seasonally adjusted annualized rate in the April through June three month period, according to the preliminary estimate from the Bureau of Economic Analysis published on Thursday.
 That marked the steepest drop on records stretching back to 1947 and compared with economists’ forecasts for a 35 percent decline in output.

 The previous record decline was a 10 percent drop in the first quarter of 1958.
+The U.S. economy shrank at a 5 percent rate in the first three months of 2020.

+Consumer spending crashed 34.6 percent in the quarter, led by a 43.5 percent decline in spending on services.
+Consumer spending on goods fell 11.3 percent.
+Private sector investment fell 49 percent, driven down by a 38.7 percent decline in residential investment, a 34.9 percent decline in commercial building investment, and a 37.7 percent decline in equipment investment.

+Consumer spending on durable goods, which had been the worst hit segment of the economy in the early stages of the pandemic, declined a milder 1.1 percent.

 Much of the economy was locked down during the second quarter, with only essential workers and services permitted to operate for work that could not be done from home.
 Americans were under instructions to stay home or social distance when in public.
 State reopenings required many businesses to operate at diminished capacity, limiting the speed of any rebound.